 There’s no ‘one size fits all’ approach to electricity comparison.
 Your perfect supplier and tariff won’t necessarily be someone else’s.
 For starters, you may have different priorities: for example, you might be looking for a supplier with a strong customer service record, or one with a good reputation for providing green energy, rather than simply because it’s offering the cheapest deal based on your location and energy consumption.
 You may be tempted by certain incentives, such as the fact that one electricity provider’s fixed-rate deal doesn’t come with any exit fees giving you the option of leaving it early without incurring a penalty.

 It’s quick and easy to compare electricity suppliers.
-After submitting your details as accurately as possible to a price comparison website, use the filters provided to narrow down the options to show you the best deals based on your individual priorities.
+After submitting your details as accurately as possible into our system, use the filters provided to narrow down the options to show you the best deals based on your individual priorities.
 This will help you make a better-informed decision without the fuss of checking out each supplier individually.

 Not necessarily.
 In some cases, they may even be cheaper, but again individual circumstances come into play – such as where you live, and how much energy you use.
 Suppliers charge on a per-kWh basis, which sets the rate per unit of electricity you use.
-Your final bill is then determined by how much electricity you’ve used at this fixed rate, which is why it’s important to provide accurate information when using an energy comparison website to find the best prices.
+Your final bill is then determined by how much electricity you’ve used at this fixed rate, which is why it’s important to provide accurate information when using our service to find the best prices.

-To view and compare energy tariffs (including electricity-only options), head over to a price comparison website.
-When entering your details, be sure to answer “no” when asked if you use gas in your home.
+When you're ready to compare energy tariffs (including electricity-only options), enter your details entering your details, be sure to answer “no” when asked if you use gas in your home.
 This will ensure you’re shown only electricity-only deals.
 From here, it’s a simple case of selecting the one that meets your needs and budget, then following the prompts to switch.